How do you define “threat”? Is it a group or malware?

-Please reach out to your Incident Handler to request a profile.
+Please reach out to your incident handler to request a profile.
 As you do this, please include as much context as possible about why the threat is important to you and any specific questions you have about it, as this will help the Intelligence Team best respond.

 How can I make contributions or suggest edits?

 We would appreciate any contributions to our profiles!
 Improving our knowledge of threats lets us better protect all of our customers.
-If you have additions, edits, or questions, please reach out to your Incident Handler.
+If you have additions, edits, or questions, please reach out to your incident handler.

-How are detections associated with profiles?
+How are threats associated with profiles?

-Whenever we can, the Red Canary Intelligence Team associates detections to known threats.
-We make these associations when we assess that a detection likely corresponds with a named threat.
+Whenever we can, the Red Canary Intelligence Team associates a threat to known threats.
+We make these associations when we assess that a threat likely corresponds with a named threat.
 Each of these associations is a human assessment based on evidence.
 Sometimes we know that a behavior is malicious or suspicious but we can’t tie it to a known threat.
 Identifying a threat is sometimes easy (based on a known string, TTP, or indicator), but sometimes it takes many months or years—or requires visibility into larger context that we simply do not have.